Hi! You found our guide on how to do virtual trivia games.

 Try out Crowdpurr.

 QuizUp is a mobile trivia game.
-Users can choose what topics of trivia they want to tackle, and whether they want to be paired up with friends or like-minded players.
+Users can choose which trivia topics they want to tackle, and whether to pair up with friends or like-minded players.
 All questions are user-submitted, and come in a wide range of languages, so people all over the world can play.

 Test your knowledge with QuizUp.